krishna16sharma/Meteo/README.md

 # Meteo
-A website built using React which gives you real-time weather updates.
+A website built using React which gives you real-time weather updates using data from [OpenWeather API](https://openweathermap.org/).

 ## How to run
 1. Clone the repository